dimitarpg13/sql/docs/WindowFunctions.md

 |  5 |   2016         | 8.40  |
 |  6 |   2017         | 7.00  |

-For each film find the average rating of all films in its release year.
+*First Question*: For each film find the average rating of all films in its release year.

 Using `AVG` as a window function we write:

 ```sql